-Beginning in the 2014-15 school year, Cyd Lash staff will implement the Life Space Crisis Intervention (LSCI) approach to working with students in who are not able to maintain appropriate behaviors in class.
+The Life Space Crisis Intervention (LSCI) is an approach to working with students in who are not able to maintain appropriate behaviors in class.
 These students may be experiencing a crisis, or they may need additional support to remain on task and conduct themselves appropriately in the classroom.
 LSCI is an approach that helps students reduce self-defeating patterns of thinking and behavior.
 When a staff member uses LSCI, they take students through a series of steps that allows them to first vent their frustration and verbalize their interpretation of the problem.
 Using active listening skills, staff will help students identify the central issue that is causing the problem, and to gain insight into when and why they respond this way.
 Staff then help students develop new skills that will allow them to manage their feelings more productively, and to generalize these skills across all settings.
 While Cyd Lash staff have already been using similar techniques, LSCI provides staff with a clear framework to follow that is consistent with our school's therapeutic, problem-solving approach to behavior management.

 The local team is the central entity where individualized instructional and social/emotional interventions are developed for students through the lens of the Circle of Courage.
 Local teams consist of two classroom teachers, elective teachers, two paraprofessionals, a social worker, a vocational facilitator, an office intervention staff member, and an assistant principal.
 Students take their academic classes within the local team’s two classrooms throughout the day.
 Local teams meet each week to discuss student issues and to problem solve in the areas of academic performance, behavior, and social/emotional functioning.
 The local teams' in-depth knowledge of their students allows them to respond to issues in ways that are both individualized to student needs and consistent with Cyd Lash policies and procedures.